Philadelphia Eagles vs. Detroit Lions NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Lions stats and trends

-- In Detroit's seven games this year, it has five wins against the spread.
+- In Detroit's seven games this season, it has five wins against the spread.

-- The Lions are 5-2 ATS when underdogs by 3.5 points or more this season.
+- The Lions have been underdogs by 3.5 points or more seven times this season and are 5-2 ATS in those matchups.

-- Detroit's games this season have hit the over on two of eight set point totals (25%).
+- Detroit's games this season have eclipsed the over/under two times in eight opportunities (25%).

 - Detroit is 3-0 against the spread and 0-2 overall when the team amasses more than 359.1 yards.